 Please do not bring meat with you if travelling into the UK.
 This is due to the risk of spreading African swine fever (ASF) which is a disease of pigs currently spreading in parts of Europe and Asia.
 It does not affect people, but there is no vaccine and if it were to reach the UK it would devastate our pig industry.

-- Portable heaters, fans, heated drying racks
+- Portable heaters and heated drying racks

-- Electrical appliances requiring more than 500 watts
+- Electrical appliances requiring more than 500 watts (rice cookers and irons are permitted but only when used with a suitable adapter)

 - Pets or animals (except approved assistance animals)